Dental amalgam controversy: International groups

 FDI World Dental Federation recognizes the safety and effectiveness of amalgam restorations.
-FDI is a federation of approximately 200 national dental associations and dental specialist groups representing over 1.5 million dentists.
+FDI is a federation of approximately 200 national dental associations and specialist groups representing over 1.5 million dentists.
 In collaboration with the WHO, they have produced an FDI position statement and WHO consensus statement on dental amalgam.
 Their position regarding the safety of dental amalgam is that, aside from rare allergic reactions and local side effects, "the small amount of mercury released from amalgam restorations, especially during placement and removal, has not been shown to cause any other adverse health effects."
-The paper goes on to say that there have been "no controlled studies published that show adverse systemic effects" from amalgam restorations and there is no evidence that removing amalgam restorations relieves any general symptoms.
-More recently, FDI has published a resolution confirming that their position on the safety and effectiveness of amalgam has not changed despite the phasing-down in some countries.
+The paper goes on to say that there have been "no controlled studies published that show adverse systemic effects" from amalgam restorations, and there is no evidence that removing amalgam restorations relieves any general symptoms.
+More recently, FDI has published a resolution confirming that their position on the safety and effectiveness of amalgam has not changed despite the phasing out in some countries.